TTN-ATTN/ctf/README.md

 # ctf
-stuffs about CTF for people interested
+STUFFS ABOUT CTF WRITTEN BY A NEWBIE!!!